-Settle provides flexible support for businesses that sell product bundles, which are groupings of 2 or more items sold together.
-These items can include finished goods and raw materials like packaging.
-This document focuses on how Settle handles Kit to Order bundles, a common setup where the bundle is created as a standalone item in sales, inventory, and accounting systems without detailed component information.
+This document focuses on how Settle handles Kit to Order bundles, a common setup where the bundle is created as a standalone item in sales and accounting systems without detailed component inventory tracking for the bundle itself.

 Kit to Stock Bundles are those that must be pre-kitted in order to be sold.
 For more info on Kit to Stock Bundles, see Bills of Materials (BOM).